awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Important**
 Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

+**Important**
+Do not use `eksctl` to create a cluster or nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
+Create a cluster and self\-managed nodes using the Amazon EC2 API or AWS CloudFormation instead\.
+For more information, see [To launch self\-managed nodes using the AWS Management Console](launch-workers.md#launch-al-nodes-console) and [To launch self\-managed Windows nodes using the AWS Management Console](#launch-windows-nodes-console)\.

 You must enable Windows support for your cluster and we recommend that you review important considerations before you launch a Windows node group\.
 For more information, see [Enabling Windows support](windows-support.md#enable-windows-support)\.

 You can launch self\-managed Windows nodes with [`eksctl`](#launch-windows-nodes-eksctl) or the [AWS Management Console](#launch-windows-nodes-console)\.<a name="launch-windows-nodes-eksctl"></a>